 You are here

-Many people who have complex care needs receive health and social care services from multiple providers and in different care settings, and as the population grows older, with more people with more complex needs, so the connections between health and care services become more important.
 Good care is care that is based on individuals' needs.
 It is care that seamlessly moves, for example, between GP, hospital, care home and back again.
-The goal of healthy ageing is unmistakable and benefits everyone equally in society.
 The care may be delivered by traditional services or by new models of care established to meet the nation's changing health and care demands.

-These new models of care are signalled in a document that sets out a vision for the future of the NHS, NHS England's Five Year Forward View.
+These new models of care were highlighted in a document that set out a vision for the future of the NHS, NHS England's Five Year Forward View.
 Some are in place; some are in development; some are yet to be devised.
-Other national changes and initiatives are also putting a focus on integrated care; Integrated Care Systems (ICSs) are due to be established nationally by April 2021
+More recently, the NHS Long Term Plan puts the focus firmly on integrated care; Integrated Care Systems (ICSs) are due to be established nationally by April 2021

-NHS England's Five Year Forward View describes ways of breaking down the traditional divide between primary care, community services and hospitals.
+NHS England's Five Year Forward View described ways of breaking down the traditional divide between primary care, community services and hospitals.

-This series of reviews is helping us to understand how we can encourage improvement in local areas.
+This series of reviews is helped us to understand how we can encourage improvement in local areas.

-This programme of thematic reviews looks at how well the 'system' delivers joined-up care for people under specific circumstances.
+This programme of thematic reviews lookeed at how well the 'system' delivers joined-up care for people under specific circumstances.

 - Last updated: